cyclonePort · Weather Surveillance Instrumentation

 What PTZ Means Operationally

-Camera stream features |
+Camera stream features

-Live HD stream: Accessible in RadarOmega on any iOS, Android, Windows, Mac, or Linux device.
-Low-latency encoding for real-time situational awareness. |
+Live HD Stream: Accessible to authorized accounts in the cyclonePORT Enterprise platform on any iOS, Android, Windows, Mac, or Linux device.
+Low-latency encoding for real-time situational awareness.

-Time-lapse generation: Automatic time-lapse compilation of camera footage over user-defined intervals — useful for reviewing the progression of a storm event, documenting cloud development, or providing post-event visual evidence. |
+Time-lapse generation: Automatic time-lapse compilation of camera footage over user-defined intervals — useful for reviewing the progression of a storm event, documenting cloud development, or providing post-event visual evidence.

-Clip bookmarking: Mark and save specific moments in the camera archive for rapid retrieval during after-action reviews, insurance documentation, or incident investigations. |
+Clip saving: Save specific moments in the camera archive for rapid retrieval during after-action reviews, insurance documentation, or incident investigations.

 What the Camera Provides That Sensors Cannot

-NWS ground-truth confirmation — real-world deployment When Stanton County Emergency Management (Nebraska) deployed a cyclonePort station, the county’s director noted that the live video enhances situational awareness for the National Weather Service by providing reliable local data and live video that can assist in forecasting and warning decisions.
-This is the operational value of combining sensor data with live streaming: the NWS gains a ground-truth data point — both measured and visual — at a specific location that their remote radar and model data cannot replicate. |
+When Stanton County Emergency Management (Nebraska) deployed a cyclonePort station, the county’s director noted that the live video enhances situational awareness for the National Weather Service by providing reliable local data and live video that can assist in forecasting and warning decisions.
+This is the operational value of combining sensor data with live streaming: the NWS gains a ground-truth data point — both measured and visual — at a specific location that their remote radar and model data cannot replicate.

 05 RadarOmega Integration — Sensor Data + Live Video + Radar in One App

-What RadarOmega Provides
+What the Platform Provides

 06 Weather Monitoring Equipment — How It All Works Together